Autobahn: Reunification: 1990–present day

-Germany's autobahn network has a total length of about 13192 km as of 2021, and a density of 36 motorway kilometres per thousand square kilometers (Eurostat) which ranks it among the densest and longest controlled-access systems in the world, and fifth in density within the EU in 2016 (Netherlands 66, Finland 3).
-Longer similar systems can be found in the United States (77960 km) and in China (149600 km).
-However both the U.S. and China have an area nearly 30 times bigger than Germany, which demonstrates the high density of Germany's highway system.

 German-built Reichsautobahnen in other countries

 The first autobahn in Austria was the West Autobahn from Wals near Salzburg to Vienna.
 Building started by command of Adolf Hitler shortly after the Anschluss in 1938.
 It extended the Reichsautobahn 26 from Munich (the present-day A 8), however only 16.8 km including the branch-off of the planned Tauern Autobahn was opened to the public on 13 September 1941.
 Construction works discontinued the next year and were not resumed until 1955.

 There are sections of the former German Reichsautobahn system in the former eastern territories of Germany, i.e. East Prussia, Farther Pomerania, and Silesia; these territories became parts of Poland and the Soviet Union with the implementation of the Oder–Neisse line after World War II.
 Parts of the planned autobahn from Berlin to Königsberg (the Berlinka) were completed as far as Stettin (Szczecin) on 27 September 1936.
 After the war, they were incorporated as the A6 autostrada of the Polish motorway network.
 A single-carriageway section of the Berlinka east of the former "Polish Corridor" and the Free City of Danzig opened in 1938; today it forms the Polish S22 expressway from Elbląg (Elbing) to the border with the Russian Kaliningrad Oblast, where it is continued by the R516 regional road.
 Also on 27 September 1936, a section from Breslau (Wrocław) to Liegnitz (Legnica) in Silesia was inaugurated, which today is part of the Polish A4 autostrada, followed by the (single vehicle) Reichsautobahn 9 from Bunzlau (Bolesławiec) to Sagan (Żagań) the next year, today part of the Polish A18 autostrada.

 After the German occupation of Czechoslovakia, plans for a motorway connecting Breslau with Vienna via Brno (Brünn) in the "Protectorate of Bohemia and Moravia" were carried out from 1939 until construction works discontinued in 1942.
 A section of the former Strecke 88 near Brno is today part of the D52 motorway of the Czech Republic.
 Also, there is the isolated and abandoned twin-carriageway Borovsko Bridge southeast of Prague, on which construction started in July 1939 and halted after the assassination of Reinhard Heydrich by former Czechoslovak army soldiers at the end of May 1942.